G-dubbbz/bryt-isen/documents/userstories.md

 ## Game Filtering (User Story 7)

-> "As a user, I want to sort games by different attributes such as number of likes or times played, enabling easy discovery of content."
+> "As a user, I want to sort games by different attributes such as number of likes or times played, so that i can easily discover new content."

 ## Rating and Reviewing Games (User Story 8)

-> "As a user, I want to rate and review games on the platform, providing feedback to the community and helping others make informed decisions."
+> "As a user, I want to rate and review games on the platform, so that i can provide feedback to the community and help others make informed decisions."

 ## Overview of Own Reviews (User Story 9)

-> "As a user, I want to access an overview of my own reviews, allowing me to track my contributions and feedback on games."
+> "As a user, I want to access an overview of my own reviews, so that i can track my contributions and feedback on games."

 ## Search Functionality (User Story 10)

-> "As a user, I want to search for games by their name, facilitating quick access to specific titles."
+> "As a user, I want to search for games by their name, so that i can easily access specific titles."

 ## Reporting Games and Reviews (User Story 11)

-> "As a user, I want to report inappropriate games and reviews, enabling the community to maintain a safe and respectful environment."
+> "As a user, I want to report inappropriate games and reviews, so that i can enable the community to maintain a safe and respectful environment."

 ## Light and Dark Mode (User Story 12)

-> "As a user, I want the option to switch between light and dark mode for the website, allowing me to choose a preferred visual style."
+> "As a user, I want the option to switch between light and dark mode for the website, so that i can choose a preferred visual style."

 ## Advertisement Integration (User Story 13)

-> "As a stakeholder, I want to integrate advertisements on the website, providing a source of revenue for the platform."
+> "As a stakeholder, I want to integrate advertisements on the website, so that i can provide a source of revenue for the platform."